-On July 14, 2014, in connection with our series E financing round completed in June 2014, we entered into an Amended and Restated Shareholders' Rights Agreement, (the "Shareholders' Rights Agreement"), with Dr. Amit Goffer, IHCV, entities affiliated with Vitalife, entities affiliated with Pontifax, Yaskawa Electric Corporation ("Yaskawa"), and other entities and shareholders that no longer beneficially own more than 5% of our outstanding ordinary shares or are otherwise no longer related parties.
+On July 14, 2014, in connection with our series E financing round completed in June 2014, we entered into an Amended and Restated Shareholders' Rights Agreement (the "Shareholders' Rights Agreement") with IHCV, entities affiliated with Vitalife, Yaskawa Electric Corporation ("Yaskawa"), and other individuals, entities and other shareholders that no longer beneficially own more than 5% of our outstanding ordinary shares or are otherwise no longer related parties.
 The Shareholders' Rights Agreement provides the shareholders party to it holding Registrable Securities (as defined below) (the "Significant Shareholders") with the registration rights described below.
-For a description of the shareholdings of these shareholders, see "Security Ownership of Certain Beneficial Owners and Management" below.
+For a description of the shareholdings of these shareholders, see "Item 12.
+Security Ownership of Certain Beneficial Owners and Management".

 Form S-1 or Form F-1 Demand Rights.
 Subject to any lock-up agreements entered into by holders of registration rights, upon the written request of the requisite holders, we are required to file a registration statement on Form S-1 or Form F-1 with respect to the Registrable Securities (as defined below) requested to be included in the registration statement.
 Following a request to effect such a registration, we are required to give notice of the request to the other Significant Shareholders and offer them an opportunity to include their Registrable Securities in the registration statement.
 We will not be required to effect more than four registrations (including our initial public offering) on Form S-1 or Form F-1.
-Of the four potential demand registrations: (i) one may be initiated by the holders of at least 65% (including Yaskawa) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO, (iii) one may be initiated by the holders of at least 65% (including IHCV) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO and (iv) one may be initiated by the holders of at least 65% (including the entities affiliated with SCP Vitalife) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO and (iv) one may be initiated by the holders of at least 50% of the issued and outstanding ordinary shares that were preferred E shares prior to our IPO.
-"Registrable Securities" means (i) our ordinary shares that were issued upon conversion of our preferred shares, (ii) our ordinary shares held by our founder, (iii) shares issued in respect of shares referred to in (i) and (ii) above and (iv) any shares issued pursuant to a share split, combination thereof or other similar recapitalization with respect to any of the shares described in clauses (i), (ii) or (iii) above.
+Of the four potential demand registrations: (i) one may be initiated by the holders of at least 65% (including Yaskawa) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO, (ii) one may be initiated by the holders of at least 65% (including IHCV) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO, (iii) one may be initiated by the holders of at least 65% (including the entities affiliated with SCP Vitalife) of the issued and outstanding ordinary shares that were preferred shares prior to our IPO and (iv) one may be initiated by the holders of at least 50% of the issued and outstanding ordinary shares that were preferred E shares prior to our IPO.
+Registrable Securities means (i) our ordinary shares that were issued upon conversion of our preferred shares, (ii) shares issued in respect of shares referred to in (i) above and (iii) any shares issued pursuant to a share split, combination thereof or other similar recapitalization with respect to any of the shares described in clauses (i) or (ii) above.